Frequently Asked Questions

 Great question!
 We didn't anticipate on having Chihuahuas as a breed at all it was as much of a surprise to us as it was the Chihuahua breed.
 We initially bought a Bichon x Shih Tzu called Belle off a fantastic lady called Beverley Walbey of Salfian Chihuahuas and upon visiting her house we met her family of Chihuahuas and was hooked instantly!
 It was love upon first sight and I knew I had to have them in my life.
 I went on to buy long coat Chihuahuas off Bev and have learn't most of what I know about the breed from this amazing woman whom I have all the time in the world for so I blame her of my Chihuahua obsession.

-Which make better pets, long or smooth coats?
+Which make better pets?

 What do you feed your dogs/pups?

 We feed dry food and either puppy mousse or pressed food on a daily basis to our dogs, also adding a little raw product but vary their diets with additional extras such as fruits, vegetables, meat, poultry, fish, bones and many other household foods such as porridge, scrambled eggs, mixed beans and pulses etc...

 See our "Advice Sheets" section for more information.

 What do your pups leave with and when?